This article looks at the combustible nature of powdered food substances and how to prevent explosions.

 The Danger of Ingredient Dust and Powder

-One of the most overlooked aspects of working with ingredients in a food production facility, is the fact that some ingredients have the propensity to cause explosions.
+One of the most overlooked aspects of working with ingredients in a food production facility is that some ingredients can cause explosions.
 These substances include, for example, flour, sugar, dried milk, custard powder, instant coffee and soup powder.
-Common processes that can create explosive dust in the food industry are flour and provender milling, sugar grinding, spray drying of milk and storage of whole grains.
+Common processes that can create explosive dust and food factory powder explosions are flour and provender milling, sugar grinding, spray drying of milk and storage of whole grains.
 Other processes include using finely sprayed oils, mixing with potable flammable solvents and certain sterilization techniques.

 According to the Health and Safety Executive,